 At Hacton Primary School, we have high expectations and aspirations for all our pupils irrespective of their background, disability or circumstances.
 Our School vision of ‘Personal Excellent’ is reflected in everything we stand for.
 We know that high quality teaching will improve the achievement and attainment of most vulnerable pupils and as a school, we invest heavily in this.

-We at Hacton have used this funding to support the teaching, learning and progress of ‘vulnerable’ pupils.
+We have used this Pupil Premium funding to support the teaching, learning, progress and wellbeing of our ‘vulnerable pupils’.

 For the 2017 / 18 financial year the school's allocation of Pupil Premium was £97,520, an £8k increase from 2016 / 17.
 The funding has and will continue to be spent to support 'Vulnerable / Pupil Premium' pupils to achieve the very best they can.
 Money has been spent in the following ways: